cozy/cozy-libs/packages/cozy-doctypes/README.md

 #### `idAttributes`

 `idAttributes` is an array of attributes that are seen as ids.
 When `Document` knows that, it becomes able to determine if a given document must be created or updated.
-This is used in the `¢reateOrUpdate` method.
+This is used in the `createOrUpdate` method.
 Let's say that we want the `name` of our `Simpson`s to be an id:

 ```js
 Simpson.idAttributes = ['name']